You are here

 - Update the CPS of any changes that may affect their leave as soon as possible.

 All Departments will support the program by:

-- Identifying specialized and hard to fill positions and communicating these to EIA
+- Identifying specialized and hard to fill positions and communicating these to HR

 - Conducting performance reviews and discussing career options with Inuit employees;

 - Supporting and encouraging employees to meet with CPS to discussion options and eligibility.

 - Whenever possible, agreeing to release the employee to participate in the program.

 A Target Department may foster a participant’s development by:

 - Facilitating job shadowing by an Inuit employee interested in exploring a specialized or hard to fill position.